ufjschool/ob-s14/drafts/second/HauntedStory.md

-#Katherine Hahn

-###HAUNTED UF
+##School Spirits

+####*The rumors, experiences and investigations surrounding haunted legends*

 Ghost stories are strange animals.
 Year after year, you hear them in different voices, see them through different lenses.
-You can’t prove they exist but can never seem to put a figure on why they don’t.
+You can’t prove they exist but can never seem to put a finger on why they don’t.

-Tracing its roots back before the Civil War, the University of Florida has quite a past.
+Tracing its roots back to before the Civil War, the University of Florida has quite a past.
 This university has seen world wars and world peace, segregation and integration.
 It’s seen national championships.
 And like anything of a great age, this university has seen death.
 Lots of death.

 With death and history comes the inevitable –- the ghost story.

 From haunted elevators to a suicide legend involving one of Tom Petty's most famous songs, these stories live on, passed from class to class.
 Regardless of whether they actually happened, they are a permanent part of UF history.

 Curious?
-We'd like to take you on a ghost tour through some of the weirdest rumors the Gator Nation has to offer.
+We'd like to take you on a ghost tour through some of the weirdest stories the Gator Nation has to offer.

 Keep reading, if you dare.

+###Tower Tall Tale?

 ####"The lights were all off"